Fire and rescue services

 Only use ATMs inside a secure place such as a bank or shopping centre.
 Do this during daylight hours.

-If you're the victim of a crime or scam, report it to the nearest police station right away.
+If you're the victim of a crime or scam, report it to the nearest police station immediately.

 Always obtain a police report when reporting a crime.